Domestic Allegations Can Move Quickly, and the Stakes Are Serious

 As with every case, it depends on the facts of the case and the defendant's record.
 The maximum penalty for a domestic assault and battery is 2 ½ years in the house of correction.
 If the defendant was charged with additional crimes then there may be additional penalties.

 If you were charged with this crime, do not talk about it to anyone other than your attorney.
-Anything you say, text, message or post on social media will be twisted and used against you.
+Anything you say, text, message or post on social media can be used against you.
 A skilled prosecutor can usually take even the most innocent sounding statement and use it against you at trial.
 Do not talk to anyone other than your lawyer about your case.
-Contact Lown Law Firm.

 The domestic assault and battery law in Massachusetts is also called Assault and Battery on a Family or Household Member.
 It is spelled out in Chapter 265, Section 13M of the Massachusetts General Laws.
 This law is often abbreviated as MGL ch.
 265, § 13M or G.L. c.
 265, § 13M.